-We always knew that the Canadian side of Niagara Falls was a trashy craphole, but the local sea creature-based amusement park, Marineland, just might be the most hellish attraction in all of Ontario.
+We always knew that the Canadian side of Niagara Falls was a trashy craphole, but the local sea creature-based amusement park Marineland is the most hellish of attractions for miles around.

 In the original Star report, a group of former Marineland employees came forward with allegations that the park suffered from poor water quality.
 They also noted that the park was understaffed and mentioned several cases of animal neglect.
 Doesn’t sound so hellish at first, right?
 Well, the water in some of the facilities was turning green and causing seals to lose their vision, and one of them even had an eye pop out of its socket when it barked because the water eroded its eye lens away.
 Several dolphins were losing their skin, which was coming off in chunks in the pools.
-A baby beluga named Skoot contracted bacterial meningitis and was then attacked by other whales that threw her into a stone wall and killed her.
-After that, she was pulled from the pool by two trainers and "convulsed and died in their arms.”
+A baby beluga named Skoot contracted bacterial meningitis, and was then attacked by other whales that threw her into a stone wall because they were trying to kill her to alleviate her suffering.
+After that, she was pulled from the pool by two trainers where “she convulsed and died in their arms.”
 There is even a logbook from a former Marineland supervisor, who wrote that water was coming up from a sewer near Friendship Cove that was so corrosive it ate the tires off a pickup truck.

-But Marineland doesn’t limit their severe conditions to aquatic animals.
-There are also land animals that get to feel the pain, and their problems are even more grim.
-According to this article, Marineland has a cramped collection of 15 bears.
+But Marineland doesn’t just have aquatic animals to force into severe conditions, there are also land animals that get to feel the pain, and their problems are even more grim because, well, why not?
+According to this article, Marineland has a cramped collection of fifteen bears.
 They share four dens and are underfed.
-They have to fight for corn pops, which people throw at them, and occasionally eat their own young.
+They have to fight for corn pops, which people throw at them, and occasionally they eat their own young.
 There was an incident where one bear was killed by four other bears as a crowd observed.

 Then there’s the deer.
 The deer at the park suffer sores from the concrete grounds and sometimes break their legs, at which point, instead of euthanizing the injured animals, park owner John Holer has allegedly resorted to shooting them with a shotgun while sitting inside of his truck.
 According to the former supervisor of land animals, Jim Hammond, Holer once shot a sick deer in the neck, drove home, and then when Hammond called Holer to tell him the deer was still alive and choking on its own blood, Holer told him to finish the job with his knife.
-Hammond said it was like “trying to cut into concrete” because the knife was so dull.
+Hammond describes the experience as, “trying to cut into concrete,” because the knife was so dull, and says that he's "ashamed."
 The Star, who initially reported on all of this, was unable to confirm Hammond's claims regarding the incident, as Marineland would not comment on it.
-Holer’s response to these allegations of gruesome killings has simply been along the lines of an Elton John-inspired “circle of life” type statement.
+Holer’s response to these allegations of gruesome killings has simply been along the lines of an Elton John inspired, “circle of life” type statement.

-There was an inspection by the Canadian Association of Zoos and Aquariums back in August, another in October, and a report released by the same group in November, but guess what?
-They found nothing wrong with Marineland.
+There was an inspection by the Canadian Association of Zoos and Aquariums back in August, another in October, and a report released by the same group in November, however.
+But guess what?
+They found nothing wrong with Marineland, despite their two separate day inspections.
 So case closed, right?

 Well, there was a report in October of the lone killer whale at Marineland bleeding from its tail constantly.
 And how has Marineland responded to this report?
 By suing the former trainer who leaked that story to the press for over a million dollars.
 And just to keep things interesting, they also sued a protester for more than a million bucks.

-You’d think that by now you know every horrible thing there is to know about Marineland, right?
+You’d think by now, everything that can possibly bum you out about Marineland is done, right?
 Well, there’s still that pesky little issue of the mass graves on the Marineland property.
 In the four mass graves wedged between Bear Country and the Welland River (which happens to be a clean water source for the Niagara region) there is estimated to be over a thousand dead animals that have been carried by backhoes and dumped into a rotting pit.
+Something has to be done about the dead animals, right?
 Marineland has thankfully been ordered to stop using the mass graves until the Environment Ministry has inspected them.
 Which is great, especially in light of an account from a former employee.
 He said that after a whale was buried, he and another employee had to dig it up two weeks later because they forgot to take a brain sample.
-He describes the experience as being “elbow deep in the pit, in a reddish orangey sludge, and we both kept coming up to vomit.”
+He describes the experience as being: “elbow deep in the pit, in a reddish orangey sludge, and we both kept coming up to vomit.”